Seattle, WA

 Complex data.
 Human insight.
 Stories that move the needle.

-I am currently a Scientific Writer at the Institute for Health Metrics and Evaluation (IHME) at the University of Washington, leading projects in scientific publications and communications for one of the world's most cited global health research programs — partnering with data scientists, engineers, policymakers, and executive leadership globally.
+As a Scientific Writer at the Institute for Health Metrics and Evaluation (IHME) at the University of Washington, I lead scientific communications projects for one of the world's most cited global health research programs — partnering with data scientists, engineers, policymakers, and executive leadership to shape how findings reach the audiences who matter most.
+That means operating in fast-moving, high-visibility environments where accuracy, clarity, and strategic framing are imperative.

 Outside of work, I live in Seattle with my wife, two kids, and River — our French Pyrenean Pointer.
-I'm an avid sports fan and reader, and I try to spend as much time as possible outdoors — trail running, skiing, and tennis are staples of my Pacific Northwest life.
-I also care deeply about my community and take on leadership roles locally whenever I can.
+I'm an avid sports fan and reader, and try to spend as much time outdoors as possible — trail running, skiing, and tennis are staples of my Pacific Northwest life.
+I also care deeply about my community and take on local leadership roles whenever I can.

 Institute for Health Metrics and Evaluation (IHME) · University of Washington · Seattle, WA